 If the tenant needs to obtain a guarantor, then a landlord can choose to have the guarantor referenced, as well as the tenant – however, you will need to make it clear on the referencing application that they are the guarantor rather than the tenant, as this will enable the reporting agency to skip certain elements, such as the previous landlord reference.

-Tenant referencing and rent guarantee insurance
+Tenant referencing for landlords and rent guarantee insurance

 Rent guarantee insurance is an optional cover that helps to protect landlords financially should their tenants have difficulty paying their rent.
 Dependent on your level of cover, a rent guarantee and legal expenses cover will protect your rental income in the event that your tenants are unable to pay, and will also cover the cost of serving notices against the tenant – an especially invaluable service for landlords that rely on the rental income to pay their mortgage.
 However, it’s important to remember that most rent guarantee policies will require the tenant to pass a tenant reference prior to the start of the tenancy, so check your policy documents to make sure you’re covered.